dema22/dema22/README.md

 -->

-- 🔭 I’m currently working as a Backend Developer using Java and Springboot.
+- 🔭 I’m currently working as a Software Developer using Springboot, Express, and React technologies.